adilmoujahid/blockchain-python-tutorial/README.md

 # Blockchain Python tutorial
-* Source Code for my upcoming blog post: A Practical Introduction to Blockchain using Python
+* Source Code for my blog post: [A Practical Introduction to Blockchain with Python](http://adilmoujahid.com/posts/2018/03/intro-blockchain-bitcoin-python/)

 ## Important: This project is for educational purposes only and the source code shouldn't be use in production as it doesn't have good security, doesn't scale well and lacks many important features.